Manoppello Image: Background

 According to local tradition, an anonymous pilgrim arrived in Manoppello in 1508 with the cloth wrapped in a package.
 The pilgrim gave the package to Dr. Giacomo Antonio Leonelli, who was sitting on a bench in front of the church.
-The doctor went into the church and unwrapped the package, discovering the veil. immediately left the church to find the pilgrim but could not trace him.
+The doctor went into the church and unwrapped the package, discovering the veil.
+Leonelli immediately left the church to find the pilgrim but could not trace him.
 The veil was owned by the Leonelli family for a century until 1608, when Pancrazio Petrucci, a soldier married to Marzia (a member of the Leonelli family), stole the veil from his father-in-law's house.
 A few years later, Marzia sold it for 400 scudi to Doctor Donato Antonio De Fabritiis to pay a ransom demand for her husband, who was a prisoner in Chieti.
 The veil was given by De Fabritiis to the Capuchins who currently hold it today.
 This history has been documented by Father Donato da Bomba in his Relatione historica and is based on research that had been started in 1640.

 In 1999, German Jesuit Heinnrich Pfeiffer, Professor of Art History at the Pontifical Gregorian University, announced at a press conference in Rome his discovery of the veil in the church of the Capuchin monastery, where it had been since 1660.
 Pfeiffer had in fact been promoting the image for many years before.

 Pfeiffer claims that the image is the Veil of Veronica.
 He suggests that it was stolen from the Vatican during rebuilding that took place in 1506, before the Sacking of Rome.
 He further suggests the cloth was placed over Jesus' face in the tomb and that the image was a byproduct of the forces unleashed during Jesus' resurrection – forces, he believes, that also formed the image on the Shroud of Turin.
 Additionally, he has proposed a history of the veil going back to the first century.
 His narrative, however, is unsupported by evidence.
 There is no substantiated evidence connecting the cloth with Rome or the crucifixion.
 Nevertheless, the cloth has received much publicity in recent years and Pope Benedict XVI visited it on 1 September 2006.

 Origins

 Material

 Church of the Volto Santo di Manoppello, housing the Holy Face image.

 No samples for laboratory tests to determine the veil’s material have been allowed, and a recent paper concludes that linen must be regarded as the most probable material.
 The cloth has been claimed to be made of byssus, which is a rare natural fiber from the bivalve mollusc Pinna nobilis, woven into sea silk and used by ancient people mainly around the Mediterranean.
-Paul Badde, the Vatican correspondent for Die Welt, claims this is a kind of fabric which would usually only be found in the graves of Egyptian pharaohs, but byssus fabric (sea silk) has never been exclusive to ancient Egyptians and was considered a high-quality fabric made in antiquity by the Phoenicians, Greek, the Romans, and also during the Middle Ages by the French, Italians, and even today by Sardinians.
+Paul Badde, the Vatican correspondent for Die Welt, claims this is a kind of fabric which would usually only be found in the graves of Egyptian pharaohs, but byssus fabric (sea silk) has never been exclusive to ancient Egyptians and was considered a high-quality fabric made in antiquity by the Phoenicians, Greeks, and Romans, during the Middle Ages by the French and Italians, and even today by Sardinians.